JdeRobot/DetectionMetrics/docs/_pages/funcionality/automatic_evaluation.md

 To run this tool simply build this repository and navigate to ```build/Tools/AutoEvaluator``` and run ```./autoEvaluator -c config.yml```

-Here ```config.yml``` is your required config file and some sample examples to create the same is detailed below.
+Here ```config.yml``` is your required config file and some examples to create them are detailed below.

 ### Creating Config File

-Given below is a sample config file to run Automatic evaluator on COCO dataset for 2 inferencers.
+Given below is a sample config file to run **Automatic Evaluator** on COCO dataset for 2 inferencers.

 ```
 Datasets: